gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * What time is it?

 This is the typical way to ask for the current time.

+---

+IT’S (TIME)

 Pailin responds by saying: